 And our goal is to serve a particular group of people and help them feel more hopeful and do more good.
 And if we are serving our community and some people outside of that community don't love what we're doing, then we've got two options.
 We can either help them join our community or we can say, I'm sorry, there's probably a different community that they can help you with what you need.
 And we're always here if things change.
 And that is just so free.
 And honestly, I think I was just talking about this with a founder of another kind of social good company last week, and they were just talking about how disheartening it's been to kind of face some rejection and especially cynicism.

 The cynicism is, I think one of the hardest parts.
 And she is having that exact same experience of recognizing, oh, my job isn't to please that person.
 I get to choose who I pay attention to and who gets to stay in my life.
 And it is such a breath of fresh air.
 When you can do that.
 It's like flipping a light switch.
 And now I'm forever good.
 I have to continually remind myself of that.
-But it's so good to hear your on the same page with that.
+But it's so good to hear you're on the same page with that.

 Absolutely.
 And unfortunately, we are now in a culture of a lot of very passionate people who are trying to kind of put their opinions on everyone else.
 And if you don't agree with them, then there's a lot of kerfuffle, a lot of interesting conversations that happen.
 And so if you as an individual or even as a company, allow every single troll or hater to influence your life or your strategy, you're never going to be able to stand for anything.
 And so I absolutely believe in having an open in mind and saving space for conversations with folks that are outside of your community bubble.